 The following terms are used in this paper:

-The process of using sophisticated tools and models to quantify business considerations such as marketing goals, profitability or policyholder retention is referred to as “price optimization” in this paper.
-The objective of price optimization analysis is to maximize or minimize a metric across a book of business.
+In this paper, “price optimization” refers to the process of maximizing or minimizing a business metric using sophisticated tools and models to quantify business considerations.
+Examples of business metrics include marketing goals, profitability and policyholder retention.

 “Actuarial judgment” is used in many of the actuarial methodologies in the rate‐setting process (e.g., selection of loss development factors, trends, etc.).
 Actuarial Standard of Practice (ASOP) No. 1, Introductory Actuarial Standard of Practice, states that “the ASOPs frequently call upon actuaries to apply both training and experience to their professional assignments, recognizing that reasonable differences may arise when actuaries project the effect of uncertain events.”
 According to the CAS, “[i]nformed actuarial judgments can be used effectively in ratemaking.”
-Judgments are made throughout the ratemaking (as well as risk classification) process, including assumptions on the inputs as well as assessing the accuracy of the results.
+Actuarial judgments are made throughout the ratemaking (as well as risk classification) process, including assumptions on the inputs and assessing the accuracy of the results.
 Price optimization is a tool and does not replace actuarial judgment in ratemaking; actuarial judgment remains a separate and distinct exercise that is fully consistent with and permitted by sound actuarial standards.

 “Ratemaking” is “the process of establishing rates used in insurance or other risk transfer mechanisms.
 This process involves a number of considerations, including marketing goals, competition and legal restrictions, to the extent they affect the estimation of future costs associated with the transfer of risk.”
 Basic elements that go into the risk transfer estimate include claim and claim handling expense, underwriting expenses, policy acquisition, and a reasonable profit.

-A “cost-based” rate is developed from and consistent with the expected claims, claim handling expense, underwriting expenses, policy acquisition expense, a reasonable profit, investment income and other risk transfer costs.
+A “cost-based” rate is an estimate of all future costs associated with an individual risk transfer and is developed from and consistent with the expected claims, claim handling expense, underwriting expenses, policy acquisition expense, a reasonable profit, investment income and other risk transfer costs.

 The “actuarial indication” is also referred to as a “cost-based indication” and is an actuarially sound estimate of the cost to transfer covered risk from a policyholder to the insurer.
 These estimates are based on the data at hand, the analytical techniques used, and actuarial judgment about the underlying cost drivers.
 There can be a variety of reasons why the actuarial indication could have limitations, such as low volume of data/credibility or a problem with data quality or biases in the analytical technique(s) used.
 Additionally, there could be changes that are not fully reflected in the data, such as internal company changes or changes in the external environment.
 The actuarial indication excludes adjustments that are not in accordance with actuarial principles.